CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/OSPF/Open-Shortest-Path-First-v3-OSPFv3.md

 ## Basic OSPFv3 Configuration

-You can configure OSPFv3 using either numbered interfaces or unnumbered interfaces.
+You can configure [OSPF](## "Open Shortest Path First") using either numbered interfaces or unnumbered interfaces.

 {{%notice note%}}
 NVUE commands are not supported for OSPFv3.